 - Works on all browsers – chrome, safari, firefox, and all web browsers

 I hope you will be inspired, knowing that there is something out there that has your back when it comes to protecting your kids from online dangers.

-Looking for a kids phone with TOTAL control?
-Check out the Pinwheel phone – a partner with Bark
+Looking for a kid’s phone with TOTAL control?
+Check out the brand-new Bark Phone!

 Avoiding the “I want a phone” conversation with your tween or teen?
 I get it.
 I’ve avoided getting my son a phone for as long as possible.
 But then I asked myself the other day.
-Do I want to get my 10yo a phone while he’s still impressionable and more open to being held accountable?
+Do I want to get my 11yo a phone while he’s still impressionable and more open to being held accountable?
 Or do I want to get my son a phone when he’s 16, at the height of desiring independence and privacy?
-If you’re considering getting your child a phone, the Pinwheel phone for kids should be first on your list.
+If you’re considering getting your child a phone, the Bark Phone for kids should be first on your list.

 For $49 per month, you get a smartphone that looks like any other Samsung phone, a no-contract phone plan, Bark Premium already downloaded on the phone, and peace of mind knowing your child is fully protected from online dangers.
 The most incredible feature is that you can either make it app and internet free for younger children or download ANY app as they grow, according to your preference.
 This is truly a phone that grows WITH your child.

 This is a sponsored post.
 I only recommend products I have tried and loved!